Farm Robots

 Elliot's Beach Park in Ladysmith, B.C.

-GB Church near Sidney, B.C.
+GB Church [ship to reef] near Sidney, B.C.

 Henderson Point near Sidney, B.C.

-Madrona Point near Nanoose Bay, B.C.
+Madrona Point in Nanaimo, B.C.

 McKenzie Bight near Victoria, B.C.